All Episodes

 And how many clips could we play if we wanted to of Obama off teleprompter?

-I mean, you want to talk about slow and halting and the frontal lobe, synapses not firing.
+I mean, you want to talk about slow and halting and the frontal lobe synapses not firing.

-Wolf Blitzer ran a compendium of ten oops moments from the GOP debate so far.
+Of course, Wolf Blitzer, because of what Perry did, Wolf Blitzer ran a compendium of 10 oops moments from the GOP debate so far.

-Here she is, uh, ladies and gentlemen.
+All right, here she is, ladies and gentlemen.

 There you go.

-We've posted a picture up there at rushlinbaugh.com, but there she is.
+We posted a picture up there at rushlinbaugh.com, but there she is.

 I sent her Anita.

-You remember, well, I don't have time to ask you to what to remember, so I'll save it for when we come back.
+You remember, well, I don't have time to ask you what to remember, so I'll save it for when we come back.

-And I promise, phone calls early in the next hour.
+And I promise phone calls early in the next hour.